Sofonisba Anguissola: Later years

 Lomellino's fortune, plus a generous pension from Philip II, allowed Anguissola to paint freely and live comfortably.
 By now quite famous, Anguissola received many colleagues who came to visit and discuss the arts with her.
 Several of these were younger artists, eager to learn and mimic Anguissola's distinctive style.

 In her later life, Anguissola painted not only portraits but religious themes, as she had done in the days of her youth, although many of the latter have been lost.
 She was the leading portrait painter in Genoa until she moved to Palermo in her last years.
 In 1620 she painted her last self-portrait.

 On 12 July 1624, Anguissola was visited by the young Flemish painter Anthony van Dyck, who recorded sketches from his visit to her in his sketchbook.
 Van Dyck, who believed her to be 96 years of age (she was actually about 92) noted that although "her eyesight was weakened", Anguissola was still mentally alert.
 Excerpts of the advice she gave him about painting survive from this visit, and he was said to have claimed that their conversation taught him more about the "true principles" of painting than anything else in his life.
 Van Dyck drew her portrait while visiting her.
-This last portrait made of Anguissola survives in on public display at Knole.
+This last portrait made of Anguissola survives on public display at Knole.
 The next year, she returned to Sicily.

 Anguissola became a wealthy patron of the arts after the weakening of her sight.
 In 1625, she died at age 93 in Palermo.

 Anguissola's adoring second husband, who described her as small of frame, yet "great among mortals", buried her with honor in Palermo at the Church of San Giorgio dei Genovesi.
 Seven years later, on the anniversary of what would have been her 100th birthday, her husband placed an inscription on her tomb that read in part: